alyssadata/origin_recognition/00_origin_recognition.md

 origin and adoption

-framework and derivative use
+independent work and derivative use

+framework and unauthorized repackaging

 recognition and vague credit

-citation and extraction
+citation and permission

 continuity and mimicry